tweedge/ru-ok/README.md

 **No testing where existing service ports aren't known.** On 2022-03-04, IT ARMY's only new targets were NSPK public IPs (serving "Myr" bank cards), which do not have known open ports via Shodan or Censys, either due to a request from NSPK, or blocking their scanners, etc. Given no ports are known, I cannot assess uptime accurately with RIPE Atlas' tooling.

 **No immediate testing**: On 2022-03-05, IT ARMY intelligently weaponized their audience to take down a fake website, `savelife.pw` (by reporting it to the registrar, hosting companies, etc.).
 The scans I am running are long-term, meant to understand the cyber-conflict broadly, and not ongoing or immediate assessments of sites.
 Before I could add this to uptime checks, the site was taken down.

+**TCP results for non-port-80 pings prior to 2022-03-17 are invalid**: This was due to a (dumb, preventable) bug in my code, and I apologize.
+All webserver tests, which are summarized in this README and in STATUS.md, are however 100% valid.
+I wasn't doing anything with the TCP data and therefore didn't notice the inconsistent results which pointed to a bug.

 ## FAQ